guitarvydas/0dv2/doc/2023-06-27-0Dv2 Working Paper.md

 		- clean-up after-the-fact is sometimes called *peepholing*
 			- I've implemented peepholers using simple command-line tools like *sed* and *awk*
 			- I believe that Ohm-JS + FAB will make the job of writing a peepholer even easier
+	- for example, Odin provides a limited form of *macros*
+		- e.g. `fifo_pop :: queue.pop_front_safe` tells the compiler to replace every use of the word `fifo_pop` with `queue.pop_front_safe`
+			- this is only a shorthand for Humans which makes the textual code appear to be less verbose
+		- this kind of thing is called *symbol macros* in Common Lisp
+		- it is easy to replace symbol macros using a Python script
+			- or JS, or, M4, or *sed*, or ...
+- `example.drawio` contains a diagram that represents the code in odin/demo/main.odin, but, the diagram is not - at this moment - used by the compiler ; the diagram is unchecked and meant for Human eyes
 ## Research Questions
 - should data allocation issues belong to the code, or to the data?
 	- Odin makes this problem quite explicit by silently passing a *context* parameter into all procedures